 The café I visit the most in Old Amersham is The Grocer at 15.
 This Amersham café has two lovely locations, a short walk from each other.
-Since lockdown, The Grocer at 91 has transformed into a posh deli and grocery store, but I imagine once some semblance of normality resumes, it’ll revert back to being a buzzy café and brunch spot.
+The Grocer at 91 is more of a posh deli, selling local ingredients such as chutneys, gins and cheeses.

 The Grocer at 15 is in a fab location on the Broadway, right by St Mary’s church, Amersham Memorial Gardens and several upmarket shops.

 The coffee is excellent at The Grocer.
 I also think their cakes are utterly delicious.
 The last few times I’ve visited I’ve enjoyed a really yummy brunch of smashed avocado with feta and chilli on sourdough.

 I always think this café has a lovely feel to it.
 If you sit inside you’ll get to enjoy some of the unique history of the building too, with beams propping up the walls in the seating area.

 This is another of my favourite cafes in Amersham Old Town.
 It’s in a lovely spot, right by the historic market hall.
 If you’re looking for a light lunch or a snack, it’s a great option.
 Seasons Café serves lots of standard breakfast and brunch options, including eggs benedict, pancakes and a classic English fry up.

 For lunch, you can expect to see soups, salads, toasties and quiches on the menu.
 If you’re looking for somewhere for a cuppa and a slice of cake, there are plenty of sweet treats available too.